Offices worldwide

 Overview of the real estate market in Antigua and Barbuda

-Property in Antigua and Barbuda is popular with citizens of English-speaking countries and Europeans.
+The Antigua property market is popular with citizens of English‑speaking countries and Europeans.
 About 60% of sales are registered by UK citizens, 10% by USA citizens and 5% by Canadians.
 The 25% rest is shared between the representatives of various European countries.

 Approximate real estate prices: